LunaticHacker/lemmy-terminal-viewer/README.md

 # Lemmy-Terminal-Viewer

-A WIP  Terminal User Interface for lemmy for Linux Terminals (should work in MacOs but i can't test)
+Terminal User Interface for lemmy for Linux Terminals (should work in MacOs but i can't test)

-## Install and Usage (for now)
+## Install and Usage

-You will need the rust toolchain to run the project until it's relatively stable to produce releases for now you'll have to clone the repo and build locally to use it.
+### Linux

+Download and install binary from [releases](https://github.com/LunaticHacker/lemmy-terminal-viewer/releases)

+### Mac
+Build the project yourself with cargo (no offical support)

 ### Loggin In